 As many of us know, being single, and meeting people can sometimes be a challenge when you’re not into the bar hopping or club scene.
-More and more people are turning to online dating as a main source for how to meet people.
+More and more people are turning to online dating as the main source of how to meet people.
+Let’s admit it, swiping left or right while comfortably relaxing on your daybed mattress, sure beats a loud and crowded night out.
 I’ve written many articles about online dating, but I haven’t really specified what I think are the best and worst sites.
-For me personally, I’ve been on and off of dating sites for sometime now, off more than on, being that I follow the “3 Date Rule.”
+For me personally, I’ve been on and off of dating sites for some time now, off more than on, being that I follow the “3 Date Rule.”
 What can I say, I like to give things a chance!

 I hope to give people an idea of the pros and cons within the sites that I mention, at least from my perspective.
 Keep in mind, I write from my heart, and I don’t have a massive ego, so when I write my feelings about these dating sites, please understand that it’s coming from a very direct and honest place.
 I hope that this article will help anyone that’s considering online dating, and to those that have tried online dating, I’m wondering if you experience any of the same things.
 Feel free to comment your thoughts at the end of the post.

-I’d have to say that Match is my favourite dating site out of all of them.
-On Match, you’re able to narrow down your search results for someone that seems like a good fit, as opposed to eHarmony asking 1000 questions.
+I’d have to say that Match is my least favourite dating site out of all of them.
+On Match, you’re able to narrow down your search results for someone that seems like a good fit, but anyone can reach out to you, as opposed to eHarmony asking 1000 questions and who knows what else happens after that.
 When you turn on a dating site, all you really want to do is put up a few pictures and write a good, decent profile, be very honest and direct, display a bit of your personality, and start searching.
-No one wants to answer 1 billion questions, unless they don’t have a life outside of the dating site world.
+No one wants to answer 1 billion questions unless they don’t have a life outside of the dating site world.
 Just saying…

 Match has many good things about it.
 If you’re going to pay a subscription for any dating site, I recommend Match being the only one, or at least the number one.
 The reason that I find Match to be the best is that I’ve met more upper class, intellectual, motivated, and driven types, and people that generally fit the description of what I’m personally looking for.
 I like the fact that you can mark certain things as to who you’re hoping to meet, without even having to display it to the public.

-I found Match to be the most organized of all of the dating sites.
-If someone is bothering, harassing, or obsessively emailing you over and over again (which happens folks), you can easily block them from them seeing you in their search results.
+I found Match to be the least organized of all of the dating sites.
+If someone is bothering, harassing, or obsessively emailing you over and over again (which happens folks), you can easily block them from them seeing you in their search results, which happens a lot on Match.
 Match has a lot of people on their site, but as opposed to the other sites that have so many people as well, the types of people seem to be more upscale, classy, and most of them, as opposed to many of the hookup dating sites, are actually looking for something meaningful.
 Don’t get me wrong, because you seriously have to weed through all of the people that have different intentions than what they say.

 All of those men that I’ve spoken to have always had a similar response, but in my opinion, it makes them come across as insecure, dishonest, and I personally wouldn’t give them a chance.
 This goes for anything that’s dishonest, including posting pictures that are misleading, and likely from many years ago.
 Pictures are supposed to be current, and although you can’t expect photoshop to stop, you’re not supposed to post old pictures that you look nothing like.
 I’m picky, I know, but it’s good to be picky!